GeotrekCE/Geotrek-admin/docs/install/import.rst

 - check the SRID (must be the same as in Geotrek)

-- vectors → outils géométriques → "collect geometries"
+- vectors → geometric tools → "collect geometries"

-- vectors → outils géotraitement → "group"
+- vectors → geometric tools → "group"

 - clean geometries
     - search "v_clean" in "Processing toolbox"